kengreim/PyVatsim/readme.md

 pip install pyvatsim
 ```

-Alternatively, you can use the `vatsim` folder or `liveapi.py` as a package or single-file module, respectively.
+Alternatively, you can use the `pyvatsim` folder or `liveapi.py` as a package or single-file module, respectively.
 Make sure you have the necessary 3rd-party libraries installed with `pip` (at the moment, only `requests` is required).